 - Glenohumeral joint injection: osteoarthritis, adhesive capsulitis, RA, rotator cuff lesions.

 - Acromioclavicular joint: acromioclavicular joint problems - eg, osteoarthritis (a common cause of shoulder pain in people aged over 50 years) and distal clavicular osteolysis.

 - Subacromial injections: adhesive capsulitis, subacromial bursitis (may occur in gout, reactive arthritis, trauma or RA), impingement syndrome, rotator cuff tendinosis.
-Subacromial injections of corticosteroids are effective for improvement for rotator cuff tendonitis for up to nine months.
+Subacromial injections of corticosteroids are effective for improvement of subacromial pain for up to nine months.
 They are also probably more effective than NSAID medication.

 - Bicipital groove: bicipital tendonitis.